Daniel-Brestoiu/Daniel-Brestoiu/README.md

   - R

 ### Contact Me
-Feel free to check out some of my projects, or head over to [my personal website](https://danielbrestoiu.me) to see my resume! <br/>
+Feel free to check out some of my projects, or head over to [my personal website](https://danielbrestoiu.me) or check out [my resume](https://danielbrestoiu.me/resume)! <br/>
 If you would like to contact me, send me a message at daniel.brestoiu@uwaterloo.ca or connect with [me](https://www.linkedin.com/in/daniel-brestoiu/) on LinkedIn!